hyungmogu/cloud-guru-monitoring-kubernetes-with-prometheus/04_run_prometheus_on_kubernetes/07_configuring_prometheus_to_use_service_discovery.md

 4. edit `prometheus-config-map.yml` to create two service discovery targets
     - `kubernetes-apiservers` gets all the metrics from the API servers
-    - `cadvisor` analyzes and exposes reousrce usage and performance data from running pod
+    - `cadvisor` is an open-source agent integrated into the kubelet binary that monitors resource usage and analyzes the performance of containers
     - more information can be found [here](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

 **~/prometheus/prometheus-config-map.yml (before)**